git-lfs/git-lfs/docs/proposals/locking.md

         // If an error was experienced in creating this lock, then the
         // zero-value of Lock should be sent here instead.
         Lock Lock `json:"lock"`
+        // CommitNeeded holds the minimum commit SHA that client must have to
+        // obtain the lock.
+        CommitNeeded string `json:"commit_needed"`
         // Err is the optional error that was encountered while trying to create
         // the above lock.
         Err error `json:"error,omitempty"`